-12.2 - Where the Company contracts with third parties in order to provide some or part of the e-Tickets the Company will not have any liability in respect of any direct or consequential loss or damage arising out of or in connection with the provision of some or part of the e-Tickets by such third parties.
+12.2 - Where the Company contracts with third parties to provide some or part of the e-Tickets the Company will not have any liability in respect of any direct or consequential loss or damage arising out of or in connection with the provision of some or part of the e-Tickets by such third parties.

-12.3 - The Company will have no liability at all in respect of the e-Tickets which are the subject of the Contract to any individual firm, company or other person other than the Client.
+12.3 - The Company will have no liability at all in respect of the e-Tickets which are the subject of the Contract to any individual firm, company, or other person other than the Client.

 12.4 - Any liability of the Company to the Client arising out of any breach of the Contract and/or the Company’s negligence will be limited to the price of the e-Tickets.
 The Company shall have no further or other liability in respect of direct or consequential loss or damage sustained by the Client.
-This clause is without prejudice to any liability of the Company for death or personal injury arising out of the negligence and wilful default of the Company, its services, employees, agents or subcontractors.
+This clause is without prejudice to any liability of the Company for death or personal injury arising out of the negligence and willful default of the Company, its services, employees, agents, or subcontractors.

-12.5 - The Client shall indemnify the Company against all costs, expenses, actions, claims and demands made or alleged by any person, firm, company or other party resulting from any action, omission or representation by the Client or any breach of these conditions by the Client.
+12.5 - The Client shall indemnify the Company against all costs, expenses, actions, claims, and demands made or alleged by any person, firm, company, or other party resulting from any action, omission or representation by the Client or any breach of these conditions by the Client.

-13.1 - Where the Event is cancelled or the Venue of the Event is changed or rescheduled the Company will use its reasonable endeavours to offer the Client an appropriate and acceptable Event date, Event or Venue as the case may be.
+13.1 - Where the Event is cancelled or the Venue of the Event is changed or rescheduled the Company will use its reasonable endeavors to offer the Client an appropriate and acceptable Event date, Event or Venue as the case may be.
 For this purpose, “acceptable and appropriate” is a change which in the opinion of Henley Festival Trust is reasonable in all circumstances.

 13.2 - Subject to Clause 13.1 e-Tickets are not refundable.

-15.1 - Boats or vessels can only be moored within the Festival enclosure or authorised area if a valid permit has been purchased.
+15.1 - Boats or vessels can only be moored within the festival enclosure or authorised area if a valid permit has been purchased.

-15.2 - All persons on a moored boat or vessel must be in possession of a valid e-ticket and wristband for that day of the Festival and abide by the Festival dress code.
+15.2 - All persons on a moored boat or vessel must be in possession of a valid e-ticket and wristband for that day of the festival and abide by the festival dress code.

-15.3 - Moorings are not transferable only the purchase of the permit and the boat or vessel named on the permit may moor and have the benefit of the mooring.
+15.3 - Moorings are not transferable, only the purchase of the permit and the boat or vessel named on the permit may moor and have the benefit of the mooring.